tomjoht/documentation-theme-jekyll/pages/BOADocProcess/BOADocProcess_DevManConfigGuides.md

 Once the file has been created as a PDF, it has to be secured according to BackOffice policy.
 Refer to [BackOffice Associates® Security Settings for Adobe][BOADocProcess_DevManConfigGuides.html#securitysettings] for instructions on creating security policy.

-{% include note.html content="The password to remove security settings is triangle." %}
+{% include note.html content="See your manager to get the password to remove security settings." %}

 To secure a PDF file: